 Fees and Financial Policies

 A non-refundable registration of $150 per child is due before enrolling.
-A re-registration fee of $150 or $100 for VPK wrap around students is due annually before the beginning of school in August if your child attends in the summer.
+A re-registration fee of $150 or $100 for VPK wrap around students is due annually before the beginning of school if your child attends in the summer.
 If your child does not attend in the summer, you must pay your re-registration fee in May and two weeks of tuition to guarantee a spot in August.
 If you do not pay, you will have to apply for a spot on a first-come basis.
 We will not hold a spot for you over the summer unless you have paid.

 Tuition payments are due on Monday for that week.
+The rate is for 10 hours of care per day.
+If your child is here longer than 10 hours, we will charge an additional $5 per hour.
 Payments are due even if the child is not in attendance for any reason.
 You are paying to keep a spot for your child in the Center.
 There can be a $20 late fee added.
 If tuition is not paid by Wednesday morning.
 If you pay monthly, pay the weekly fee x 4.3 for the month.
 This must be paid by the 4th day of the month or a $25 late fee can be added.
 We do offer a 10% discount for more than one child with the exception being VPK.
 There is no discount for children in VPK.

-Fees are payable by check, money order, cash, credit card or on-line by going to myprocare.com ( enter email that we have on file.)
-Just a note – if you choose to pay by credit card or online, we are charged a 2-3% fee.
-It can help keep costs down if you choose other options which could help keep tuition costs down.
+Fees are payable by check, money order, cash, credit card or on-line by going to myprocare.com ( enter email that we have on file).
 You may drop your payments in the box outside the office door on the Lane Park campus or in the one’s room on the church campus.
 If paying by cash, always get a receipt.

 Safety